A Level English Literature

 I love English because it’s the study of what makes us human.
 Reading a book is one of the most wonderful things a person can do.
 You can travel back in time, you can fly to the moon, you can see the universe in letters on paper.
 And when you sit and study these ideas, these things that people have dreamed up – you can see a person behind it.
 You can see their hopes, their dreams – and you get to share in them.

-Mr Smith (Teacher of English)
+Mr Smith (Head of English)

 English Literature is a highly academic course designed to enrich the literary appreciation and cultural awareness of all students.
 Students are taught in seminar-style classes, with lessons utilising a variety of different strategies building on the independent reading and research completed outside of the lesson.
 Across the challenging content, students develop their presentation and delivery, their critical understanding and evaluative skills alongside their clarity and precision in writing.